ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 26. Count the number of words in a string (Needs to handle multiple spaces between words)
  - Word_Count.cs

+27. Remove all characters from a string except for these characters: [ { } ( ) ] without using Regex.
+ - Remove_Chars.cs

 Please let me know if you find any errors or if you know of more efficient solutions.